 All students receive a 12-panel urine drug screen prior to matriculation into a College educational program.
 A positive drug screen will result in withdrawal of the offer of admission to the College.
 Students are informed of College policies related to alcohol and illegal substance use and abuse during New Student Orientation.
 The College reserves the right to randomly drug screen its students.
 Many physical and psychological health risks are associated with the abuse of alcohol and other substances, including difficulty with attention and learning, physical and psychological dependence, damage to brain, liver and heart, unwanted sexual activity, and accidents due to impaired judgment and coordination.

-Drug and alcohol abuse education and prevention programs, as well as confidential counseling, treatment, and rehabilitation programs are available to both students and employees through Health Advocate, Riverside's contracted employee and student assistance program.
-Anyone who may need assistance with a drug or alcohol problem is encouraged to contact Health Advocate (1-866-799-2728) or online at: https://healthadvocate.personaladvantage.com/portal/landing?a=1.
-This free service is available 24 hours per day to students and employees and provides confidential access to a Licensed Professional Counselor who will either address the student or employee's concerns or refer them to appropriate licensed professionals, counselors or community resources for long-term help.
-Health Advocate services include substance abuse counseling and prevention programs.
+Drug and alcohol abuse education and prevention programs, as well as confidential counseling, treatment, and rehabilitation programs are available to both students and employees through Riverside's contracted Employee Assistance Program (EAP).
+Anyone who may need assistance with a drug or alcohol problem is encouraged to contact EAP at (1-800-383-1908) or online at: www.VITALworklife.com.
+This free service is available 24 hours per day to students and employees and provides confidential access to a Licensed Professional Counselor who will either address the student or employee's concerns or refer them to appropriate licensed professionals, counselors, or community resources for long-term help.
+EAP services include substance abuse counseling and prevention programs.